Create an IT Infrastructure Architecture Blueprint

 On Dragon1 we take away all these objections for creating a blueprint.
 First of all: You save a lot of time by using the templates in the Visual Designer web application.
 Secondly: you can start by using the Dragon1 reference model without having any data of your own.
-And thirdly: Dragon1 provides you with all kinds of features making it more easy to draw effective and nice looking visualizations.
+And thirdly: Dragon1 provides you with all kinds of features making it easier to draw effective and nice-looking visualizations.

 In order to create a blueprint like the one in the screenshot, you need to follow the plan.
 The plan holds six stages: Collect Data, Create a Model, Create a View, Create a Visualization, Publish the Visualization and Process Feedback.
 By doing these 6 steps iteratively, you will on short time notice have a blueprint everyone will like and is used by executives to take decisions.